-This is determined by taking the apparent power measured at the source circuit breaker (at the source primary substation) and adding this to the exported apparent power produced by each ≥50kW generator connected to the circuit.
-Note, smaller generators are accounted for as they reduce the minimum demand on the circuit.
+The circuit demand is determined by taking the power measured at the source circuit breaker (at the source primary substation) and adding this to the exported power produced by each connection with an installed generation capacity (i.e. aggregate of the installed Generating Unit capacities) \geq 100kW.
+Note, smaller generation connections are still accounted for as they reduce the demand on the circuit.